rgordonr/ets_instructions/README.md

-If encounter any issues while participating in this study, please contact us at groupslab@umd.edu.
+If you encounter any issues while participating in this study, please contact us at groupslab@umd.edu.

 # Study Procedures